 \subsection{Ablation Study}

-We conduct ablations to study the effects of three key hyperparameters in \ours: the gating threshold, the serving batch size, and the separability computation parameter $K$.
+We study the effects of three key hyperparameters in \ours: the gating threshold, the serving batch size, and the separability computation parameter $K$.

-\myparagraph{Ablation on Threshold.} \cref{fig:ablation-thresholds} visualizes the accuracy--speedup trade-off as the gating threshold varies, using $S_\text{sep}^{\text{min}}$ across all three benchmarks with both agentic backbones.
-Lowering the threshold monotonically increases the acceptance ratio and thus the speedup, while accuracy degrades gracefully.
-On V* and POPE, accuracy remains above or near the agentic baseline over a wide threshold range (0.94--0.99), confirming that a large fraction of queries can be safely bypassed.
-HR-Bench is more sensitive: speedup gains are modest, and accuracy begins to drop at thresholds below 0.97, reflecting the higher proportion of queries that genuinely require tool-assisted inspection.
-Across all settings, there exists a broad operating region where \ours{} simultaneously improves over the baseline in both accuracy and speed, validating that the threshold is not a fragile hyperparameter but a smooth control knob for navigating the accuracy--efficiency Pareto front.
+\myparagraph{Ablation on Gating Threshold.} \cref{fig:ablation-thresholds} visualizes the accuracy--speedup trade-off as the gating threshold varies, using $S_\text{sep}^{\text{min}}$ across three benchmarks with both agentic backbones.
+Lower thresholds increase the acceptance ratio and speedup, while accuracy degrades gracefully.
+On V* and POPE, accuracy remains above or close to the agentic baseline over a wide range, indicating that many queries can be safely bypassed.
+HR-Bench is more sensitive, with limited speedup gains and accuracy drops below 0.97 due to a higher fraction of tool-required queries.
+Overall, \ours{} achieves a broad operating region that improves both accuracy and efficiency, showing that the threshold serves as a smooth control knob for navigating the accuracy--efficiency Pareto front.

-\myparagraph{Ablation on batch size.} \cref{fig:batchsize_ablation} studies the effect of serving batch size while fixing the gating threshold to the operating point used in the main results.
-We observe that increasing batch size consistently improves the end-to-end speedup, while accuracy remains unchanged (batching only affects system execution, not model decisions).
-This trend is expected from our heterogeneous funnel design (\cref{sec:parallel}): the speculative stage is stateless and thus highly batchable, so its per-query overhead is effectively amortized as batch size grows.
-In contrast, the agentic fallback stage is dominated by per-query tool-use dependencies and remains largely sequential, which leads to diminishing marginal speedup gains at larger batch sizes.
-Across benchmarks, datasets with higher bypass rates (e.g., V* and POPE) benefit more from batching, whereas HR-Bench saturates earlier due to a larger fraction of tool-required queries.
+\myparagraph{Ablation on Batch Size.} \cref{fig:batchsize_ablation} studies the impact of serving batch size with the same gating threshold as the main results.
+Increasing batch size consistently improves end-to-end speedup without affecting accuracy, as batching only changes system execution.
+This follows from our heterogeneous funnel design (\cref{sec:parallel}): the stateless speculative stage is highly batchable, while the agentic fallback stage remains constrained by per-query tool dependencies, leading to diminishing gains at larger batches.
+Benchmarks with higher bypass rates benefit more from batching, whereas HR-Bench saturates earlier due to more tool-required queries.